mkj/lpcperipheral/README.md

 works on the normal system clock.
 Async FIFOs provide a safe boundary between the two.

-HDL is written in nmigen because that's what all the cool kids are doing.
-This is our first nmigen project, and we are software developers, so be kind!
+HDL is written in Amaranth because that's what all the cool kids are doing.
+This is our first Amigen project, and we are software developers, so be kind!

 # Building